Douglas Luiz exclusive interview: Aston Villa midfielder flattered by interest but loving life under 'incredible' Unai Emery

 His emergence as one of Villa's main takers coincided with the arrival of specialist set-piece coach Austin MacPhee two years ago.
 There is a hint of the pair's closeness when they are seen deep in conversation together before this interview begins.

 "Yes, I have worked a lot on set-pieces," says Luiz.
-"Austin has given be great confidence since he arrived.
+"Austin has given me great confidence since he arrived.

 "He is a guy who likes to work hard.
 He teaches you what you have to do in every scenario, and how every set play should go, so I go onto the pitch with my confidence very, very high, knowing I am capable of putting in a good ball in.
 That helps me a lot."